-At QVCC, ultimate responsibility to initiate emergency notifications lies with the Interim CEO.
-The Dean of Academic and Student Affairs, Assoc.
-Dean of Student Services, and the Building Maintenance Supervisor also have the authority to initiate emergency notifications in the absence of the CEO.
+At QVCC, ultimate responsibility to initiate emergency notifications lies with the CEO, Dean of Academic Affairs and Student Services, Associate Dean of Campus Operations and Building Maintenance Supervisor also have the authority to initiate emergency notifications in the absence of the CEO.
 In an actual emergency situation, if it is safe to do so, any of these authorized officials who are on campus at the time will gather to confirm the nature of the emergency.
-Depending upon the nature of the emergency, internal confirmation may be possible, or input may be required from third-party emergency response personnel (e.g., State Police, Fire Department, and EMS Services).
+Depending upon the nature of the emergency, internal confirmation may be possible, or input may be required from third-party emergency response personnel (e.g. State Police, Fire Department, and Ambulance Service).